-Technicians of the organization and management of production factors

-The professional figures included in this section are concerned with the monitoring of processes within companies and organisations, analyzing the use of capital, human and logistical resources and of all the factors used in production processes.
+Technicians of the organization and management of production factors companies and organisations, analyzing the use of capital, human and logistical resources and of all the factors used in production processes.
 These tasks are intended both for the constant evaluation of the quality of the processes, also with a view to certification, and for the identification of strategies for improvement and reallocation of resources.